mediacloud/backend/doc/story_processing_flows.markdown

 The overall process is documented in [story_processing_flow.pdf](diagrams/story_processing_flow.pdf).

 The story processing flow consists of five components: the crawler, the extractor, the solr import, and the geotagger.
-The crawler and extractor all run via [supervisor](supervisor.markdown)  on the core media cloud server.
 The extractor all run as jobs.
 The geotagger runs from a separate codebase on a separate server.
 The Solr import process runs from the same code base but from a separate machine in the production media cloud setup.

 Media Cloud organizes its content collection around media sources, feeds, and stories.
 Media sources are publications